hedinn1/KESTverkefni2/Verkefni3.md

 * What is the total physical memory? **2.4GB**
 * What is the available physical memory? **2.1GB**
 *  Click the Memory heading.
 Click the Memory heading a second time.
 What effect does this have on the columns? **They become compact**

+### 11.1.4.11
+* Click Start.
+Search for File Explorer or click the Folder icon in the Taskbar.
+* b.
+Click Desktop on the left panel.
+* c.
+In the right panel, right-click New > Folder to create a new folder on the Desktop.
+Name this new folder, Folder1.
+* d.
+Create another folder and name it Folder2.
+* e.
+Move Folder2 into Folder1.
+Click Folder2 and use your mouse to drag-and-drop Folder2 into Folder1.
+* What happened with Folder1 and Folder2 on the Desktop?
+* What is the file extension for the text document?
+* Make a copy of the text document and place it in Folder2.
+How would you do it?
+* Right-click the text document > click Properties.
+Click the Details tab.
+What are the attributes associated with this file?
+* Now create a folder named Folder3 inside Folder2.
+What is the complete path to Folder3?
+* Which directories are listed under Quick access?
+* Drag and drop Folder1 onto Quick access if it is not already listed under Quick access.
+What happened?
+Why would you want to do this?
+* What are folders listed in the Local Disk (C:)?
+* Open the folder associated with your username.
+Were you able to open it?
+Explain.
+* Open the folder associated with another username if it is available on the PC.
+Were you able to open it?
+Explain.
+* How would you remove the directory of Folder1 from the library without deleting Folder1 and its contents from the computer?
+* Which folders or files listed under the Libraries heading?
+* How would you remove the directory of Folder1 from the library without deleting Folder1 and its contents from the computer?

 ### 11.2.1.5
 * In the Control Panel, click the View by: drop-down box.
 What are the viewing options?